Yui-H8/Datacamp/Theory_Communicating Data Insights.md

 Harold, an analyst at Buildingsway, is working on a presentation for a new stakeholder, Elise.

 Harold has never met this stakeholder and is reaching out to Elise and his contacts within Buildingsway to gather information to prepare.
+*Perfect!
+Harold is equipped with valuable information to effectively communicate with Elise.*